Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

     % ./mach marionette test -z TEST

-`-z` is an alias for `--headless` and equivalent to setting the `MOZ_HEADLESS` output variable.
+`-z` is an alias for the `--headless` flag and equivalent to setting the `MOZ_HEADLESS` output variable.
 In addition to `MOZ_HEADLESS` there is also `MOZ_HEADLESS_WIDTH` and `MOZ_HEADLESS_HEIGHT` for controlling the dimensions of the no-op virtual display.
-This is similar to using xvfb(1) which you may know from the X windowing system, but has the additional benefit of also working on macOS and Windows.
+This is similar to using Xvfb(1) which you may know from the X windowing system, but has the additional benefit of also working on macOS and Windows.

 ### Android